Tan-Junwen/VDE/VDE4Qwen-Image/README.md

 ## Acknowledgements

-We would like to thank the contributors to the  [Qwen-Image](https://github.com/QwenLM/Qwen-Image), and (https:// and [Diffusers](https://github.com/huggingface/diffusers).
+We would like to thank the contributors to the  [Qwen-Image](https://github.com/QwenLM/Qwen-Image), and [Diffusers](https://github.com/huggingface/diffusers).